What actually is GB Energy?

 Is there a catch?

-The Chanellor, Rachel Reeves, has warned that there isn’t much money to go around and has bound herself and the government to tight fiscal rules.
+The Chancellor, Rachel Reeves, has warned that there isn’t much money to go around and has bound herself and the government to tight fiscal rules.
 Public investment of £8.3 billion will initially come from a windfall tax on the profits of oil and gas companies.
 That, however, will not be enough.
 The rest of the investment will have to come from the private sector and this is a risk.
 Involving the private sector in publicly owned companies hasn’t always worked well.

 The potential for something truly transformative is there but will take political will and buy in from communities and businesses across the country.
 Lets hope it all works out as planned as the economic, environmental and social benefits cannot be scoffed at.